 Rounders England has many ways in which we can support schools in playing Rounders, through resources, courses and competitions.
-Plus, as a member school, the pupils can be entered into the National School Championships and also have the opportunity to try out for the England Squads (within their age group).
+Plus, as a member school, the pupils can be entered into the National School Championships (Y6, Y9 and Y10/Y11) and females have the opportunity to try out for the England Squads (KS3 and KS4).

 Primary & Secondary Scoring Tables

 Since the introduction of the National School Championships some 30 years ago, interest in entering this tournament has really gathered pace, in line with the aspirations of the sport’s governing body.

 The tournament is widely becoming known as the ‘ultimate’ Rounders tournament for schools and is open to three year groups; Year 6 Mixed, Year 9 Mixed and Year 10/11 Girls.

 Qualifying to the National School Championships is preceded by regional tournaments.
 Winning teams have the sporting opportunity to go on and represent their school and county in the highest caliber of educational Rounders.
 To be eligible, participating schools must hold a current Rounders England membership.

 Schools that have not got access to a regional tournament can be placed on a reserve list which is managed by Rounders England.

 2013 Y6 Mixed Winners – William Austin Junior School, Luton